FIKSERING AF VENFLON

 6rd semester of Bachelor Programme

 Ellen Rykelid (N) - Enter Website

-Questionnaires and visits to Kolding Hospital showed us more problems about a safe and comfortable fixation of PVK (often called IV or Venflon) on the arm or hand of the patient.
-The current situation with the use of tape or tie means that fixation is too loose or too time consuming to observe for infection.
+Questionnaires and visits to Kolding Hospital revealed several problems with safe and comfortable fixation of PVC (often called IV or Venflon) on the arm or hand of the patient.
+The current situation with the use of tape or tie means that fixation is too loose or too time-consuming to observe for infection.
 There is no general system for observation and registration and replacement of PVC.
-It often happens that it is forgotten to replace it after 3 days.
+It often happens that it is forgotten to replace it after three days.

-Our new product proposal fits comfortably and comfortably on hand / arm and covers sore areas on hand.
-It's easy to check for infection and our 'To Go' coffee cup's inspired hemispheres are simply pressed down to register which day the PVC is laid and checked daily.
+Our new product proposal fits comfortably on hand/arm and covers sore areas on hand.
+It's easy to check for infection and our 'To Go' coffee cup's, inspired hemispheres, are directly pressed down to register which day the PVC was placed and can be checked daily.